marco-bolo/wp2-wp5-workshop/Information_QA.md

 Details about the demultiplexing of the 18S plankton data can be found at [https://gitlab.sb-roscoff.fr/somlit-astan-metab/demultiplexing/18s-v4-ena-submission](https://gitlab.sb-roscoff.fr/somlit-astan-metab/demultiplexing/18s-v4-ena-submission)

-$Importantly_$ the runs of the 18S dataset are mixed-orientated.
+`Importantly` the runs of the 18S dataset are mixed-orientated.
 This means that the R1 file will have a mix of forward and reverse reads, and the R2 file will also have a mix of forward and reverse reads.
 This is due to the way the library was prepared.

 The [pipeline used in the original study](https://doi.org/10.5281/zenodo.5791089) details the demultiplexing and trimming steps: